NewsClarinet additional works

 Bring proof of identification if you are sitting a Grade 6 or above exam

-For Grade 6 and above exams, candidates must provide proof of identification to the examiner.
+For Grade 6 and above face-to-face exams, candidates must provide proof of identification to the examiner.

 Candidates may provide a student ID card, drivers licence or passport.
 If the candidate does not have any form of photo ID, please complete the Rockschool Photographic ID form and take it to the exam.
 Please read the Rockschool requirements for photo ID.

 RSL Awards reserves the right to withhold the examination result if photographic evidence is not provided.

 Also, if students do not show identification to the examiner their qualification will not be verified by AMEB (NSW) to third parties.